tashoyan/spark-sql-tfidf/README.md

 The search engine accepts keywords from the user on the standard input and looks for songs in the `songs_db` directory.

-The search engine ranks all words of all songs lyrics.
+The search engine calculates weights for all words of all songs lyrics.
-The rank of a word in a document is its TF-IDF value within this document.
+The weight of a word in a document is its TF-IDF value within this document.
 When fulfilling a user request, the engine retrieves documents with highest matching ranks.
 It calculates matching rank for a document according to the formula:
 ```text